 Skip to main content

 SUNK uses ArgoCD, a GitOps continuous delivery tool, to manage Kubernetes applications declaratively.
-By using ArgoCD, SUNK uses a streamlined deployment workflow that aligns with the GitOps model.
+ArgoCD provides a streamlined deployment workflow that aligns with the GitOps model.
 This automates the deployment process to maintain consistency across different environments.
-Two main applications are defined within ArgoCD:
+ArgoCD defines two main applications:

 • SUNK Application: Manages the deployment of the SUNK cluster, including all necessary configurations and dependencies.

-• Slurm Application: Handles the Slurm cluster deployment, ensuring that compute resources are properly managed and scheduled.
+• Slurm Application: Handles the Slurm cluster deployment to manage and schedule compute resources properly.

-Additional supporting applications are created for Slurm to expand its capabilities and manage specific requirements, such as:
+Additional supporting applications expand Slurm’s capabilities and manage specific requirements, such as:

 • Persistent Volume Claims (PVCs) for storage.

-• Prolog/Epilog scripts for preparing and cleaning up compute nodes before and after job execution.
+• Prolog and epilog scripts for preparing and cleaning up compute nodes before and after job execution.

-ArgoCD configuration needs to be updated to allow it to properly Sync NodeSet definitions.
-The resource customization feature allows ArgoCD to sync the NodeSet spec in the same manner as PodSpec.
-The method of applying configuration changes varies depending on the cluster’s ArgoCD installation.
+Update the ArgoCD configuration to sync NodeSet definitions.
+The resource customization feature lets ArgoCD sync the NodeSet spec in the same manner as PodSpec.
+Without this customization, ArgoCD doesn’t process NodeSet fields correctly, which can cause drift between the desired and actual state of the cluster.
+The method for applying configuration changes varies depending on the cluster’s ArgoCD installation.
+The following sections describe two ways to apply the customization: edit the argocd-cm ConfigMap directly, or patch it with kubectl.

 Apply configuration changes with a ConfigMap patch